zzzeyez/pecan/README.md

 `pecan` includes a tool `pecan-style` to allow users to save and load themes.
 There are, by default, a few included themes.

-To install `pecan-style`, first place it in your $PATH

 ```
 ln -s "$HOME/Library/Application Support/Übersicht/widgets/pecan/pecan-style" "/usr/local/bin/pecan-style"
 ```